Blockchain Technology – Is It All Hype?

 Blockchain technology is a shared public ledger that enables untrusted parties (i.e. not known to each other) to track and reconcile changes to digital information.
 It allows all parties to keep track of changes to the ledger without the need for a central record keeper.
-Every computer connected to the network (referred to as a node) automatically downloads a copy of the blockchain and saves it onto the computer’s hard-drive.
+Every computer connected to the network (node) automatically downloads a copy of the blockchain and saves it onto the computer’s hard-drive.

 Why was Blockchain created?